desromj/rubyred/README.md

 As you control a kangaroo, all movement is done by a combination of short and long hops.

 NOTE: There is a current known framerate issue.
-A LibGDX Scene is used to handle actors, but terminates the drawing batch and uses a ShapeRenderer for EVERY object.
+A LibGDX Scene is used to handle actors, but terminates the drawing batch and uses a ShapeRenderer for every object without assets.
 This is a costly operation, but it will be removed when objects use actual sprites instead of placeholder shapes for the graphics.

 In order to run the project, do the following